Deepin: History

 The distribution began in 2004 as Hiweed Linux.
 In 2011, the development team behind Deepin established a company named Deepin Technology to support commercial development of the operating system.
 The company received business investments the same year it was founded.

 Deepin Technology joined the Linux Foundation in 2015.
 In 2019, Huawei started to ship Linux laptops pre-installed with Deepin.

+The South China Morning Post reported that Chinese microprocessor company Loongson created a partnership in 2020 with UnionTech and Sunway to develop and promote the Deepin operating system in order to reduce Chinese dependency on Microsoft Windows.